tanema/amore/README.md

 # amore

-An experimental/WIP game framework based on the API and workflow of Love 2D with usage of sdl2 and opengl 2.1.
-It is by no means stable and can still be quite leaky
+An WIP game framework based on the API and workflow of Love 2D with usage of sdl2 and opengl

-It supports:
+This project uses [goxjs/gl](https://github.com/goxjs/gl) so that it supports:

-- **OS X**, **Linux** and Windows via OpenGL 2.1 backend,
+- **OS X**, **Linux** and **Windows** via OpenGL 2.1 backend,

 - **iOS** and **Android** via OpenGL ES 2.0 backend,

-Future Support:
+and pending a UI wrapper around SDL there will be future support for:

 - **Modern Browsers** (desktop and mobile) via WebGL 1.0 backend.